2023 Most Popular Physical Sciences Master's Degree Schools in New Jersey

 Full Physical Sciences at Montclair State University Report

-The in-demand master’s degree programs at William Paterson University of New Jersey helped the school earn the #5 place on this year’s ranking of the most popular physical sciences schools in New Jersey.
-Located in the large suburb of Wayne, William Paterson University is a public school with a moderately-sized student population.
+Out of the 11 schools in New Jersey that were part of this year’s ranking, William Paterson University of New Jersey landed the # 5 spot on the list.
+Located in the large suburb of Wayne, William Paterson University is a public college with a moderately-sized student population.

 Of the 9 students majoring in physical sciences at William Paterson University, 22% are male and 78% are female.